TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 * The startup directory where the logs and configuration files for that locator instance are located.

 * SnappyData specific properties that can be passed.

+You can refer to the **conf/locators.template** file for some examples.

 ### List of Locator Properties